Pancreatic Cancer: Symptoms, Causes, and Treatment

 Risk Factors of Pancreatic Cancer

 While the underlying cause of pancreatic cancer is unknown, certain factors may increase your risk of developing it.
+These include,

-- Sex : Men are slightly more likely to develop pancreatic cancer than women.
+- Sex: Men are slightly more likely to develop pancreatic cancer than women.

-- Age : People between 65 and 74 are more likely to be diagnosed with pancreatic cancer.
+- Age: People between 65 and 74 are more likely to be diagnosed with pancreatic cancer.

-- Family history : The chance of developing other cancers may be increased by a family history of the disease or by genetic abnormalities associated with pancreatic cancer.
+- Family history: The chance of developing other cancers may be increased by a family history of the disease or by genetic abnormalities associated with pancreatic cancer.
 It’s advised to note your family’s history of medical issues.

-- Tobacco use : Smoking cigarettes may account for 20 to 35 per cent of pancreatic cancer cases.
+- Tobacco use: Smoking cigarettes may account for 20 to 35 per cent of pancreatic cancer cases.

-- Heavy alcohol consumption : Having three or more alcoholic drinks a day may increase the risk.
+- Heavy alcohol consumption: Having three or more alcoholic drinks a day may increase the risk.
 Drinking alcohol can also contribute to pancreatitis, another risk factor.

 - Chronic and hereditary pancreatitis : This refers to inflammation of the pancreas.
 Chronic pancreatitis often results from heavy drinking over a long period.
 Pancreatitis can also be hereditary.

-- Weight : Being overweight or obese, particularly in early adulthood.
+- Weight: Being overweight or obese, particularly in early adulthood.

-- Diet : Eating a diet high in red and processed meats, fried foods, sugar, or cholesterol may increase your risk, but experts are still deciphering the exact link between dietary factors and pancreatic cancer risk.
+- Diet: Eating a diet high in red and processed meats, fried foods, sugar, or cholesterol may increase your risk, but experts are still deciphering the exact link between dietary factors and pancreatic cancer risk.

 - Workplace exposure :